top of page

 Projects

-Join us on our off-island bus tour!
+Join us on our off-island bus tour to Highline SeaTac Botanical Garden!

-On May __ 2024, we will travel to the Highland SeaTac Botanical Garden.
+On May 22, 2024, we will travel to the Highline SeaTac Botanical Garden.
 This is a one-of-a-kind location showcasing some of the area’s most treasured gardens including the Seike Japanese Garden, the Celebration Rose Garden, and the Elda Behm Paradise Garden.
 Their mission is to connect the community to nature through a diverse and beautiful collection of historical gardens.

 franslogo.png